Participants

 What is a human challenge trial?

-A human challenge trial is a type of early phase clinical trial that allows researchers to test the effectiveness of vaccines and therapeutics for infectious diseases, with the aim of making potential treatments for infectious diseases more rapidly available to communities.
+A human challenge trial is a type of early phase clinical trial that allows researchers to better understand the immune system and infectious diseases, and to also rapidly test the effectiveness of vaccines and treatments.

 These trials are carefully designed to ensure researchers learn meaningful information with the greatest potential to decrease the impact of infectious diseases globally.